By Emilia Palka

-In fact, almost one in five Australians has a disability with approximately half of those individuals also participating in the labour force.
-Although recent decades has seen major advances made, disability discrimination is a complex and evolving area of law that is fraught with risk for employers.
+Employee disability, whether temporary or long-term, mental or physical, is a common factor most workplaces, if not all at some point in time, will be required to address.
+In fact, almost one in six Australians – approximately 4.4 million people – have a disability.
+More than half of those individuals are active in the labour force.
+Although, recent decades have seen major improvements made, disability discrimination is a complex and evolving area of law that is fraught with risk for employers

 Your obligation to make reasonable adjustments

-Any failure to make reasonable adjustments will constitute disability discrimination and may expose both you to significant liability for damages.
+A failure to make reasonable adjustments will constitute disability discrimination and may expose you to significant liability.

-While you are obliged to make reasonable adjustments, you are not required to make any adjustment that would impose unjustifiable hardship on you.
+While you’re obliged to make reasonable adjustments, you’re not required to make any adjustment that would impose unjustifiable hardship on you.
 You may therefore lawfully decline to make requested adjustments where:

 - The adjustments needed are not in fact reasonable (with reference to relevant circumstances); or